Brian Zeger, born in Port Jervis, NY, has been artistic director of Vocal Arts since 2004 and a Juilliard faculty member since 1993.

 Also active as a chamber musician, he has been a regular guest at many summer festivals including Aspen, Ravinia, Caramoor, Aldeburgh, and Santa Fe and has made appearances at the Bard Music Festival, the Cape Cod Chamber Music Festival and the Frankly Music series in Milwaukee.
 He has enjoyed collaborations with the Borromeo and Brentano Quartets, An die Musik, the New York Philharmonic Chamber Ensembles and with Bernard Greenhouse, Glenn Dicterow, Eugene Drucker and Paula Robison.

 He has taught and given master classes for numerous institutions and served for ten years as the Artistic Director of the song program at the Steans Institute at the Ravinia Festival and for eight years as the Executive Director of the Metropolitan Opera Lindemann Young Artists Development Program.

 Some of his critical essays and other writings have appeared in Opera News, The Yale Review and Chamber Music magazine.
 He has made frequent appearances on the Metropolitan Opera radio broadcasts and has adjudicated many prominent competitions including the Metropolitan Opera National Council Auditions, the Concert Artists Guild auditions, the Walter W. Naumberg Vocal Competition and Richard Tucker Music Foundation Auditions.

-Zeger received his bachelor's degree from Harvard and his master's degree at Juilliard.
-He received his doctoral degree from Manhattan School of Music.
-He has studied with Morris Borenstein, Sascha Gorodnitzki, and Nina Svetlanova.
+Mr. Zeger holds a bachelor's degree from Harvard College, a master's degree from The Juilliard School and a doctorate from the Manhattan School of Music.
+His important teachers have included Morris Borenstein, Sascha Gorodnitzki and Nina Svetlanova.